-This is a guest blog post by our Fine Arts Specialist, Sarah Hagan.
 This post covers information about how your home might have looked and how to restore it.
-The previous post covers researching this history of your home, and the people who lived in it.
+The previous post covers researching the history of your home, and the people who lived in it.

 Maybe your family has owned a home for generations, or maybe you are living in a brand new to you home?
 No matter your situation, you may be curious about your home’s past.
 Or maybe you’re interested in what style your home is, or how to paint it in a historically accurate manner?
 You can find out some of this information online, using the resources in this guide.
 You can also visit your local branch of the Boston Public Library, or come to the Arts department at the Central Library in Copley Square for more information.